datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 After each journey you must fill in the [driving journal](https://dsekt.se/korjournal).
 Drive safely!

-## Program responsible student - Niels Barth
+## Program responsible student - Nikolina Haggård Grann

 The program responsible student works together with the chairman of the Study Committee to improve the quality of the education.
 In practice, the work consists of meetings with teachers and those responsible for the program at EECS and meetings centrally at THS.

 ## Auditors

-- Fredrik Blomqvist (audits 2026)
+- Fredrik Blomqvist
-- Lukas Malmberg (audits 2026)
+- Lukas Malmberg
-- Adam Sjöberg (audits 2025)
-- Erik Hedlund (audits 2025)

 The auditors review the board and interpret the Chapter's regulatory documents.